 In November of 2012, Representative Schuring requested that ORSC staff provide an accounting of the disability experience of the law enforcement divisions, with recommendations to improve its functionality.
 ORSC staff issued a report in November 2014.
 The ORSC took no action on the report, but did ask staff to suggest a process to standardize all reports provided by the retirement systems to the ORSC.
 At its December 11, 2014, meeting, the ORSC modified then accepted a staff plan to standardize a number of reports.
-ORSC staff have completed the standardization of four reports (the Iran/Sudan Divestiture Report, Internal Audit Report, Budget Report, and Annual Health Care Report)
+At its September 12 and December 12, 2024, ORSC meetings, the ORSC approved all standardized reports and a process to approve annual reports in the future.